csound/csound-vscode-plugin/README.md

 ### 0.2.3

-* Don't switch focus to output window when playing a CSD file. `alt+escape` only kills CSound subprocesses when focus is in a CSD text editor window (for better compatibility with other modules).
+* Don't switch focus to output window when playing a CSD file. `alt+escape` only kills Csound subprocesses when focus is in a CSD text editor window (for better compatibility with other modules).

 ### 0.2.2